cchen-cc/SIFA/README.md

 ```

 ## Data Preparation
 * Raw data needs to be written into `tfrecord` format to be decoded by `./data_loader.py`.
 The pre-processed data has been released from [PnP-AdaNet](https://github.com/carrenD/Medical-Cross-Modality-Domain-Adaptation).
+The training data can be downloaded [here](https://drive.google.com/file/d/1m9NSHirHx30S8jvN0kB-vkd7LL0oWCq3/view).
+The testing CT data can be downloaded [here](https://drive.google.com/file/d/1SJM3RluT0wbR9ud_kZtZvCY0dR9tGq5V/view).
+The testing MR data can be downloaded [here](https://drive.google.com/file/d/1RNb-4iYWUaFBY61rFAnT2XT0mtwlnH1V/view).
 * Put `tfrecord` data of two domains into corresponding folders under `./data` accordingly.
 * Run `./create_datalist.py` to generate the datalists containing the path of each data.